 ON THIS PAGE: You will learn about how doctors describe a cancerous tumor's growth or spread.
 This is called the stage.
 To see other pages, use the menu.

 Staging is a way of describing where a cancerous tumor is located, if or where it has spread, and whether it is affecting other parts of the body.

-Doctors use diagnostic tests to determine the cancer's stage, so staging may not be complete until all the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
-There are different stage descriptions for different types of cancers.
+Doctors use diagnostic tests to find out the tumor’s stage, so staging may not be complete until all the tests are finished.
+Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
+There are different stage descriptions for different types of cancer.

 There is no standard staging system for a neuroendocrine tumor.
 The stages used to describe a pancreatic neuroendocrine tumor are the same as the stages for pancreatic cancer.
-The following staging system is commonly used for Merkel cell cancer:
+The following staging system is commonly used for Merkel cell cancer.

 Source: National Cancer Institute.

 Information about the cancer’s stage will help the doctor recommend a specific treatment plan.
 The next section in this guide is Treatment Options.
 Or, use the menu to choose another section to continue reading this guide.